SamihaShimmi/VulSim/README.md

 As we can see from the paper, we have several sets of results based on n=5 and n=3 settings.
 Additionally, we have results for single dimension, double dimension and hybrid dimension.
 The hybrid dimension merges all 3 dimensions and we consider that as the final result for VulSim.
 To run VulSim for n=3 and n=5, the file name in decisionTree.ipynb will be code2vecSBERTCodeBERTN=3.xlsx and code2vecSBERTNCODEBERTN=5.xlsx respectively.
 In order to replicate the results for single and double dimensions, the appropriate file name should be selected and the filenames in data folder are self-explanatory.

 # Our model relies on three existing models code2vec, SBERT and CodeBERT.
-We pre-processed the data using these three models.
-In order to pre-process data, following steps need to be done.
+We pre-processed the data using these three models that is available in Classifier/data folder.
+In order to pre-process data yourself, the following steps need to be done.

 # Dataset
 we used Devign dataset.
 Link to devign datataset is https://sites.google.com/view/devign.